Criminal Defense Attorneys Defending Individuals Accused Of Any Type Of Violent Crime Case

 For the crime of assault with a deadly weapon in Los Angeles, the elements are:

-• (1) You purposefully performed an action that would likely cause another person to feel a physical impact; AND
+- (1) You purposefully performed an action that would likely cause another person to feel a physical impact; AND

-• (2) You knew that your performing this action would likely cause another person to feel a physical impact; AND
+- (2) You knew that your performing this action would likely cause another person to feel a physical impact; AND

-• (4) You either used a deadly weapon OR used sufficient force to cause great bodily injury.
+- (4) You either used a deadly weapon OR used sufficient force to cause great bodily injury.

-It is important to note that you do not actually need to make physical impact with the other person; it is enough that you performed an action that would likely cause the physical impact.
+It is important to note that you do not actually need to make a physical impact on the other person; it is enough that you performed an action that would likely cause the physical impact.
 Consult with a Los Angeles violent crime lawyer at our law firm to review the specific details of your case.

 One example of an assault with a deadly weapon would be firing a gun at someone.
 An example of an assault with force likely to produce great bodily injury would be repeatedly punching and kicking someone.